tekhedd/bitwig-stage-control/README.md

 ## Strategy

 This design attempts to solve the problem by loading all possible configurations into a single project.
+"Current program" is represented by an integer value stored in a User Control.
+Each program maps to a dedicated group of 5 scenes.

 Benefits:
  * Zero load time when switching patches